trailheadapps/easy-spaces-lwc/README.md

     - In **Setup**, type **Data Import** in the Quick Find box and click **Data Import Wizard**.
     - Click **Launch Wizard**.
     - Click the **Standard objects** tab, click **Accounts and Contacts**, and click **Add New Records**.
-    - Drag **Contact_Data.csv** from the data folder of this project to the upload area.
+    - Drag **Contact_Data.csv** from the data folder of this project from your computer to the upload area.
     - Click **Next**, **Next**, and **Start Import**.

 1. Import Market data: